Garbally College

-St. Joseph's College, Garbally Park (Irish: Coláiste Sheosaimh) was an Irish voluntary Catholic secondary school situated in Garbally Park, the former seat of the Earl of Clancarty, near Ballinasloe in County Galway.
+St. Joseph's College, Garbally Park (Irish: Coláiste Sheosaimh) was an Irish voluntary Catholic secondary school situated in Garbally Park, the former seat of the Earl of Clancarty, in Ballinasloe, County Galway.
 It was a single-sex boys day school which had previously served as a boarding school.
 It was more commonly known as Garbally College (Irish: Coláiste Ghearrbhaile).
 It amalgamated with Ardscoil Mhuire in September 2025 to become Clonfert College.